DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FS 501 Gender and Sexuality.
 This course examines the social, psychological, physical, ethical and theological dimensions of gender and human sexuality.
 The course focuses on sexual issues and the redefinition of gender roles in the family, as well as providing an overview of sex therapy approaches in which MFT students learn to diagnose, assess and treat sexual disorders within the scope of their clinical practice.

 FS 505 Child and Family Development.
 This course offers an overview of human development in the context of the family and culture.
 Development theories and contemporary research provide a structure for understanding issues of normative psychological and family life cycle development throughout the lifespan.
-Open to all students; also offered online.
+Open to all students.

 FS 590 Directed Study in Family Studies.
 (1-4 units)